Boutique Counter from an Old DoorComments (0)

 The two cabinets were spaced on each end of the width of the sideways door, leaving an area in the middle open for behind-the-counter storage.
-Another old door was cut down to fit the sides and became the two end panels.
+Nikki's husband Kevan cut down another old door to fit the sides and that became the two end panels.
 Some old wood trim pieces were added to the top and bottom edges of the doors to match up to the height of the cabinets.
 New routed wood edge trim and medallions made up the endcaps to complete the counter’s carcass.
 (The countertop came later.)

 Michelle also had an old dresser that belonged to her father

 that the girls wanted to use behind the counter, so we planned to make it match

 with the same look.